whambulance/reference-manager/README.md

 1. \<filename>.\<extension>
 2. \<filename>[\<issue>].\<extension> eg. 'Filename[180924].sldprt'

-It selects certain files over others, in the following order:
+It looks for files in a specific order:

 1. An exact match of Variation 1
 2. An exact match of Variation 2, with the highest value \<issue> as an integer